 Betsy Ladyzhets is a data journalist and science writer based in Brooklyn, New York.
 She is a recent graduate of Barnard College of Columbia University, with a dual degree in English (official concentration in Creative Writing) and Biology (unofficial concentration in Loving Trees).
-As a Research Associate at Stacker, she is responsible for managing the publication's science, health, and lifestyle content.
-Outside of science and writing, most of her neural power is spent over-analyzing movie soundtracks, dreaming of Costco free samples, and mourning the fact that she never got to see Maynard Ferguson live in concert.
+At Stacker, she is responsible for managing the publication's science, health, and lifestyle content.

 Cancer affects every American, whether directly or indirectly.
 But some regions of the country are more hard-hit than others.
 Stacker used CDC data on the incident rates of cancer in every state to examine how this disease is impacting the nation.